-A landlocked former Hindu nation between India and China, Nepal has been a perfect amalgamation of natures’ most beautiful places and a rich history and architecture of its temples.
+A landlocked former Hindu nation between India and China, Nepal has been a perfect amalgamation of natures’ most beautiful places and rich history and architecture of its temples.

 One of such iconic temples is the Pashupatinath temple.
 Pashupati literally means Lord of the animals and is dedicated to Lord Shiva.
 Shri Pashupatinath temple is one of the Holiest Temples in the World.

 History of Pashupatinath Temple

 Story of Pashupatinath

 It is believed that once Lord Shiva became tired of his abode Kailash atop of The Himalayas moved to Mrigasthali, the forest on the opposite bank of the Bagmati River.
 Lord Shiva was amazed by the beauty of the site.
 To remain hidden amongst the Gods he tried to allude them as a deer.
 Despite pleas from the Gods Shiva used to return and hence the Gods decided to use force to get him back to Kailasa.
 It is said that Lord Vishnu grabbed Lord Shiva(Deer) by his horns and shattered the horns into pieces.

 Lord Vishnu then established a lingam on the banks of Bagmati river with the shattered pieces horn.
 As time passed temple was buried and forgotten.
 Later a cow is said to have noticed the Lingam and sprinkled her milk in the buried lingam.
 When the cow herders dug the spot where the cow sprinkled milk, they found the lost lingam and built the temple which is known as Pashupatinath temple.

 The earliest evidence of the temple’s existence dates back to 400 A.D.
 The current main temple of Pashupatinath complex was built at the end of the 17th century to replace the previous one, destroyed by termites.
 Pashupati was a tutelary deity of the ancient rulers of the Kathmandu Valley; in 605 AD, King Amshuvarma considered himself favored by his touching of the god’s feet.

 Location of Pashupatinath Temple

 The temple is located on the banks of the Bagmati River, Kathmandu.
-The temple is barred to non-Hindus, but a good view of the temple can be had from the opposite bank of the river.
+The temple is barred to non-Hindus, but a good view of the temple can be seen from the opposite bank of the river.

 Architecture of Pashupatinath Temple